everpress-co/mailster/readme.txt

 = Version 2.3.17 =

+* improved: block comments now removed if present in the email

 = Version 2.3.16 =

 * new: option to choose original image in editbar (for animated gifs)